Sukeban Deka: Television series

-After the closure of the second season, Toei conceived an independent spin-off named (スケバン刑事, Sukeban Ninpucho) to air before Sukeban Deka III.
+After the closure of the second season, Toei conceived an independent spin-off named (スケバン忍法帖, Sukeban Ninpocho) to air before Sukeban Deka III.
 It would be based around ninjas, taking inspiration from Sho Kosugi's ninja cinema and Shinji Wada's own manga Ninja Flight, as well as from Star Wars.
-However, early into production it was decided to merge both Ninpucho and III into a single series.
+However, early into production it was decided to merge both Ninpocho and III into a single series.
 The result was the official third season, Sukeban Deka III: Ninja Girl Romance (スケバン刑事III 少女忍法帖伝奇).
 Launched in October 1986, it starred Yui Asaka as another original character after Minamino declined to return.
 Yui Kazama, a country girl from Kyushu who was recruited by the Dark Director and given the role of the third Saki Asamiya.

 In the story, Yui, the youngest of the Kazama sisters and known as the Great Sukeban in Miyazaki, was sent to Tokyo by her foster parent, the monk Osho Taian (Hiroyuki Tanaka).
 She joined her long lost sisters, Yuka (Yuka Onishi) and Yuma (Yuma Nakamura), at Seiryu Academy and together, they inherited the family's ninja art.
 Their mission was to confront Koji Kashin, a mysterious entity who had been lurking in the shadows for centuries, intending to shroud and dominate the world in darkness.
 Transformed into a trio of kunoichi, they battled Koji Kashin and his army, aided by their mentor Kazuya Yoda (Nagare Hagiwara) and the agent Reia Kido (Satomi Fukunaga).
 Towards the end of the story, it is revealed that Yui has a twin sister named Sho, who was taken by Koji Kashin and given psychic abilities.
 Sho was cursed to stop growing physically at the age of 10 and initially opposed Yui but later learned of their kinship.
 Yui herself rarely used the Saki Asamiya moniker and showed a very different personality compared to Saki and Yoko, and the series was more focused on fantasy than serious urban crime drama.

 Despite a strong premiere and an ambitious length of 42 episodes scheduled in advance, Sukeban Deka III rapidly lost its momentum and didn't do well.
 During its airing the first feature movie of the franchise was released, Sukeban Deka The Movie, which acted as a crossover between II and III (it also starred Ayako Kobayashi, the winner of a national audition grand prix), but it didn't help the franchise to recover its success.
 Ninja Girl Romance had its last episode in October 1987, and it was only followed by the feature film Sukeban Deka the Movie 2: Counter-Attack from the Kazama Sisters, which featured the characters in a more traditional plot and gave conclusion to their series.